-- The tariffs and threats of even higher tariffs with China, the world's second largest economy (even though the latest headlines and tweets keep suggesting there will be a resolution).
-Tariffs have throttled export volumes in some areas of the U.S. economy, most notably agriculture exports and other select raw materials.
-We maintain the view that there will be a resolution; that there will be a trade deal because both China and the U.S. have to reach one.
-But the recent Asian airfreight volumes suggest a growing risk that one or more of the Asian economies (China, South Korea, Singapore) is already sliding into recession.
+- 1. The tariffs-and threats of even higher tariffs-with China, the world's second largest economy (even though the latest headlines and tweets keep suggesting there will be a resolution).
+Tariffs have throttled export volumes in many areas of the U.S. economy, most notably agriculture exports and other select raw materials.
+We maintain hope that there will be a resolution; that there will be a trade deal because both China and the U.S. have to reach one.
+But the Asian airfreight volumes continue to suggest a growing risk that one or more of the Asian economies (China, South Korea, Singapore) is already sliding into recession.
+With Mexico, the threat of tariffs and then the recension, sent shock waves through many supply chains.
+Border transit times going Northbound and Southbound have gone from less than 30 minutes to more than 2 days in some cases.
+Even before the tweets about tariffs, border inspections had become increasingly more stringent.
+Mexico is our third biggest trading partner and over 80% of their exports are to the U.S. Disruptions in trade between our countries are harmful to our economy, and capable of producing a recession in Mexico.
 Risk has gotten worse. - 2.
-The decline in WTI crude in December to as low as \$42.50 a barrel.
+The decline in WTI crude in December '18 to as low as \$42.50 a barrel.
 This did not fall below the marginal cost of production for fracked crude in almost all areas of the U.S., but it made it less profitable and significantly lowered the incentive to drill ever more holes, effectively slowing the rate of growth in the industrial economy.
-Crude's ongoing rally (WTI above \$61 as we write this) gives us reprieve.
-Continued strength in the price of crude makes us more confident in our positive outlook for the U.S. industrial economy and less worried about global demand.
-Risk has gotten so much better that it has arguably become a positive. - 3.
-Consistent with disappointing housing starts (down -10.6% in February and -13.0% in March) and lackluster auto sales (down -4.5% in April and -2.2% YTD), spot pricing in transportation has declined dramatically.
+Crude's rally (WTI was above \$65 in April) offered us reprieve and suggested better demand from an economy that was stronger than the freight flows.
+Since then, the decline to just above \$50 (\$52 as we write this) suggests that the global economic demand for oil is more in line with freight flows.
+After getting better...
+Risk has gotten worse. - 3.
+Consistent with disappointing housing starts (down -10.8% in February, down -10.6% in March, down -7.2% YTD) and lackluster auto sales (down -4.3% in April and -1.4% YTD), spot pricing in transportation has declined dramatically.
 Especially in trucking, spot pricing has reached levels below contract that will drive weakness in contract pricing and eliminate, or at least significantly reduce, all capital investment other than maintenance cap ex.
 This puts further downward pressure on growth in coming periods.

-- 4. Yes, but... - a.
+4. Yes, but...

+- a.
 The initial estimate from Bureau of Economic Analysis of the 1Q '19 U.S. GDP was an increase of 3.2%, which seems much stronger than the Cass Shipments Index or underlying freight volumes and would suggest that our concerns about the economy might be too pessimistic. - b.
 "Too pessimistic" until we dissect what drove the 3.2%.
 Increases in inventory contributed 0.65 percentage points, while more exports (0.45) and fewer imports (0.58) contributed 1.03 percentage points.
 Not including these adjustments (which we view as antiquated parts of the calculation that may have been appropriate 80 years ago when our method of calculating GDP was developed, but are no longer relevant in our modern economy), GDP increased by a mere 1.5%.